Commuting: Commuting trends in the United States

 In the United States, the Census Bureau's American Community Survey (ACS) collects data on commuting times, allowing an analysis of average commute time by industry, location, and vehicle.
 According to the 2014 ACS, the average commute time for adults in the United States was 26.8 minutes.

 The occupations with the longest commutes were Construction and Mining (33.4 minutes), Computer Science and Math (31.8), and Business Operations Specialists (30.2), while those in the military had the shortest commute (21).
 In general, urban and suburban workers in the US have similar commute times (about 30 minutes), while rural workers have significantly shorter commutes (22.6 minutes).

 In the US, over 90% of workers commute by car, while about 5% commute by public transportation.
 Statistical models indicate that in addition to demographics and work duration, commute time is one of the most important determinants of discretionary time allocation by individuals.

 Commuting College Students

 The number of students who commute to college continues to increase significantly as the years go by.
 From 1996 to 2006 alone, the percentage of undergraduate students who commuted to campus began to increase at a rate of 30% to 50%.

+In a study involving 10 universities in Canada, 61% of students reported that their commute was a challenge to campus participation, while 30% perceived it as a barrier to academic success.
+Factors influencing satisfaction included commute mode, duration, travel attitudes, and campus type.
+Notably, 72% of students had one-way commutes of one hour or less, 22% had commutes lasting between 60 and 90 minutes, and 9% faced commutes exceeding 90 minutes.

 Commuting and the scarcity of local employment

 Commuting is often made necessary due to local employment market factors which may stem from the decline of manufacturing (i.e., in cities where large manufacturing employers have either closed or laid off workers, with no other employers to absorb that loss) and, in general, the sheer lack of local employment.
-More specifically, that wages from local employers are seldom the same as what a worker household may require to sustain the household.
+More specifically, wages from local employers are often insufficient for a worker household to sustain itself.
 As a result, the needs of worker households must be sustained and this leads to a wider field of job search beyond a local area to the next nearest city or metropolitan area, resulting in the requirement for commuting.
 Hence, in areas where little or no transit options exist that can facilitate a journey to work to meet the requirements of a worker schedule, the use of a car is therefore made necessary.
-This clearly is a personal choice that is borne of financial need, but also acknowledges that the issue of how local economies sustain themselves is the overarching problem which needs to be addressed.
+This is a personal choice driven by financial need, highlighting the broader issue of sustaining local economies.